cablelabs/snaps-kubernetes/doc/source/install/install.md

 ### 3.1 Management Node Provisioning

-Management nod provisioning is the 1st step of cluster deployment and requires user to prepare a node for running SNAPS-Kubernetes.
+Management node provisioning is the 1st step of cluster deployment and requires user to prepare a node for running SNAPS-Kubernetes.

 Management node runs 2 component software’s SNAPS-Kubernetes and SNAPS-Boot.